openebs-archive/openebs-docs/docs/deploycstor.md

    default                         6m
    ```

-6. Now, you are deployed OpenEBS cluster with cStor Engine with 3 different storage pool.
-Now it can create OpenEBS cStor volume on these Storage Pools.
+6. You have now deployed OpenEBS cluster with cStor Engine with 3 different storage pools.
+It can now create OpenEBS cStor volume on these Storage Pools.
 By default, OpenEBS cStor volume will be running with 3 replica count.

-7. Get the sample PVC yaml which can beused to create OpenEBS cStor volume with default CAS Template values.
-Followingcommand will help you to get the sample pvc yaml file.
+7. Get the sample PVC yaml which can be used to create OpenEBS cStor volume with default CAS Template values.
+The following command will help you get the sample pvc yaml file.

    ```
    cd openebs/k8s/demo/
    ```

-   In this sample PVC yaml, it will use default storage class **openebs-cstor-default-0.7.0**created as part of **openebs-operator.yaml** installation.
+   This sample PVC yaml will use default storage class **openebs-cstor-default-0.7.0** created as part of **openebs-operator.yaml** installation.

-8. Apply the sample pvc yaml to create cStor volume using following command
+8. Apply the sample pvc yaml to create cStor volume using the following command.

    ```
    kubectl apply -f pvc-standard-cstor-default.yaml
    ```

-9. Get the pvc details by runningfollowing command
+9. Get the pvc details by running the following command.

    ```
    kubectl get pvc
    ```

-   Following is an example output
+   Following is an example output.

    ```
    NAME                   STATUS    VOLUME                          CAPACITY   ACCESS MODES   STORAGECLASS                  AGE demo-cstor-vol1-claim   Bound     default-demo-cstor-vol1-claim   4G        RWO           openebs-cstor-default-0.7.0   21s
    ```

-10. Get the pv details by running below command
+10. Get the pv details by running the following command.

     ```
     kubectl get pv
     ```

-    Following is an example output
+    Following is an example output.

     ```
     NAME                           CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM     STORAGECLASS                  REASON    AGE